 Epidemiology and Community Health Branch

-The ECHB leverages interdisciplinary collaborations and apply methods grounded in epidemiology, population “omics’, and health services delivery research.
-In doing so, the ECHB works on elucidating the mechanisms of HLBS diseases while evaluating the intersection of HLBS diseases with aging, multimorbidity, equity and social determinants of health in diverse populations.
+The ECHB leverages interdisciplinary collaborations and applies methods grounded in epidemiology, population surveillance, and ‘multi-omics’.
+In doing so, the ECHB works on elucidating the mechanisms of HLBS diseases in the context of aging, multimorbidity, and social determinants of health in populations.

 Our Labs